ARTICLES

 Other Historical and Mythological Stories

-For instance, on the day of Diwali - Padwa, the bond between a newlywed bride and her husband is celebrated.
-Legend has it that on this day, Goddess Parvati played dice with her husband, Lord Shiva, and decreed that anyone who gambled would prosper throughout the ensuing year.
+For instance, on the third day of Diwali, known as Padwa, the relationship between newlywed couples is celebrated.
+According to legend, on this day, Goddess Parvati played a game of dice with her husband, Lord Shiva, declaring that anyone who gambled on this day would attract prosperity throughout the year.
+In southern India, traditions such as this highlight the diversity of beliefs surrounding Diwali celebrations.

 Diwali flowers by bloom flowerjewellery